Our Admissions Representatives Are Here to Help

 As a Canadian student, your admission process is unique with a special set of opportunities available to you.
 At Liberty University, we want to offer you the assistance, scholarships, and programs that will aid you in fulfilling your educational goals.

 As you are reviewing the opportunities and admission process below, remember that our highly trained International Admissions Specialists are here to assist you while you are applying to be a student at Liberty.
-We also encourage you to check out the Canadian Student Quick Guide for additional information.

 Step 1: Apply